Hotshot824/WSP-Pages/README.md

 * Web server php config at `web_server/config/php.ini`
 * Sql initialization script file at `db_server/init/`

+&nbsp;

+* `pqueue.probability`
+    per time useing the predict function, there is a certain chance to clear the temporary file.
+* `pqueue.path`
+    predict temporary file store path.
+* `pqueue.tmpfile_lifetime`
+    lifetime for temporary file, the unit is minutes.
+* `pqueue.tmpfile_max`
+    maximum number of temporary file in the same period.

 # Predict module
 The Predict mod pack is outside of this repository. \